 The subordinate court is more commonly known by many different names.
 These include the Trial Court or the Court of the District Judge, the Additional Sessions Judge, Chief Judicial Magistrate, Metropolitan Magistrate, Civil Judge.
-Alongside is a photograph of the District Court in Raipur, Chhattisgarh.

-Chapter 5: Judiciary
+59 Chapter 5: Judiciary

 What are the Different Branches of the Legal System?